uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

    Dataset
-     A pair of a matrix :math:`X` of size :math:`N * p` and a vector :math:`Y` of size :math:`N`, where :math:`X` contains :math:`N` feature vectors in rows and :math:`Y` stores all corresponding responses.
+     A pair of a matrix :math:`X` of size :math:`N * p` and a vector :math:`Y` of size :math:`N`, where :math:`X` contains :math:`N` :term:`feature vectors <feature vector>` in rows and :math:`Y` stores all corresponding responses.
 Vector :math:`Y` is optional and may not be present if responses are unknown.

    DPC++
      DPC++ --- Technology (programming language, compiler, and runtime) that